Local woman’s Capitol riot case going to trial

-The day before jury selection was to start for several members of a militia group charged in the Jan.
-6, 2021, riot at the U.S. Capitol, a Thomasville woman made a last-minute request for her case to be separated from the others.
+THOMASVILLE — The day before jury selection was to start for several members of a militia group charged in the Jan.
+6, 2021 riot at the U.S. Capitol, a Thomasville woman made a last-minute request for her case to be separated from the others.

 “Trial by jury is the constitutional norm, and the nature, gravity and public interest in Ms. Steele’s case weighs heavily against a bench trial,” Mehta wrote.